augustofabianrodrigues/reactnd-project-would-you-rather/README.md

 You will need [Node.js](https://nodejs.org/en/) (v12+) to start and build this project.

-Also will need to run the following command in order to install the project's decencies before running other commands:
+Also will need to run the following command in order to install the project's dependencies before running other commands:

 ```bash
 npm install